Listen carefully with the ear of your heart. ~ Rule of St. Benedict

-Christine Dietz is a licensed independent social worker, spiritual director and Reiki Master.
-She is the Center’s Director of Clinical Training.
-She received her M.S.W. from the University of Iowa and her Ph.D. in Sociology from the State University of New York at Buffalo, and her Doctor of Ministry degree in Jewish Spirituality from the Graduate Theological Foundation.
+Christine Dietz is a licensed independent social worker and spiritual director.
+She received her M.S.W. from the University of Iowa, her Ph.D. in Sociology from the State University of New York at Buffalo, and her Doctor of Ministry degree in Jewish Spirituality from the Graduate Theological Foundation.
 She is a graduate of the Lev Shomea Training Program for Spiritual Direction in the Jewish Tradition.
-Christine’s focus in counseling is on helping people reconnect to their innate wholeness and renew their sense of hope and possibility.
-She works with people experiencing anxiety, depression, OCD, trauma, life transitions, chronic illness, grief and loss, and relationship issues.
+Christine’s focus in counseling and spiritual direction is on helping people reconnect to their innate wholeness and renew their sense of hope and possibility.
+She works with people experiencing anxiety, depression, trauma, life transitions, chronic illness, grief and loss, relationship issues and LGBTQ+ concerns.
 She also offers individual and group spiritual direction to people from all religious and spiritual traditions as well as those with none.
 She is a member of the National Association of Social Workers, Spiritual Directors International and the Jewish Spiritual Directors’ Association.

 Andrea Severson is a mental health counselor and spiritual director.
 Her degrees include a Master of Science in counseling from Drake University and a Master of Divinity from Perkins School of Theology at Southern Methodist University.
 She holds a certificate in spiritual direction and is an ordained elder in the United Methodist Church.
 Andrea enjoys hearing the unique stories of the individuals and couples with whom she works.
 Her areas of interest include anxiety, depression, trauma, identity, faith and spirituality, life transitions, and relationships.
 Andrea is a member of the American Mental Health Counselors Association and Spiritual Directors International.
 In her spare time, she likes reading historical fiction, listening to the Beatles and camping.